rdegges/rdegges-blog/articles/2010/a-technical-introduction-to-the-asterisk-gate.md

 AGI applications send commands to Asterisk via STDOUT, and Asterisk sends data to your AGI programs via STDIN.

-After the channel ID, you’ll see AGI followed by either `Tx` or `Rx`.
+After the channel ID, you'll see AGI followed by either `Tx` or `Rx`.
 Tx stands for transmit, and means that Asterisk is transmitting the following information into the STDIN buffer for your AGI program to use if it desires.
 Lines which begin with Rx (receive) display information that your AGI program is sending to